danielbodnar/awesome-stars/BY-LANG.md

 ## Java

+- [apple/pkl](https://github.com/apple/pkl) - A configuration as code language with rich validation and tooling.
 - [jenkinsci/archetypes](https://github.com/jenkinsci/archetypes) - Collection of Maven archetypes to get developers started
 - [hakdogan/jenkins-pipeline](https://github.com/hakdogan/jenkins-pipeline) - :chart_with_upwards_trend: Learn how to implement container technologies with your Jenkins CI/CD workflows to make them easier to manage in this tutorial.
 - [jenkinsci/acceptance-test-harness](https://github.com/jenkinsci/acceptance-test-harness) - Acceptance tests cases for Jenkins and its plugins based on selenium and docker.